w3f/Grants-Program/applications/zk-rollups.md

 * **Project:** ZK Rollups on Polkadot
 * **Proposer:** NoCtrlZ, akru, and SotaWatanabe
-* **Payment Address:** BTC payment address.
-We don't accept payments for the program in other currencies at this stage.
+* **Payment Address:** 1LYWirHyBbmdCCU2YHg2qxgLAuybUfKEPm

 ## Project Overview :page_facing_up:
 We have been working on off-chain scalability solutions aka layer2 solutions.
 And after tremendous research, we became to believe that ZK Rollups would be the killer layer2 solution.
 Currently, rollups is [one of the potentially interesing topics](https://github.com/w3f/General-Grants-Program/blob/master/grants/polkadot_stack.md) for Web3 Foundation and Vitalik announced [the rollups centrric Ethreum roadmap last month](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698?fbclid=IwAR1oJyMEwvjFXNy7vCHT19PyXNh27PAHZjvCR4qBRoUB9mKf_nEVOtE4vgk).
 According to Vitalik, the Ethereum ecosystem is likely to be all-in on rollups (plus some plasma and channels) as a scaling strategy for the near and mid-term future.
+We know that Polkdot has  a different technical architecture and tech stack but Rollups is still important because of severtal reasons.

+1. Bringing vertical off-chain scalability without sacrificing on-chain data availability (×3-10 scalability).
+1. Handling smart contracts on layer2.

 ### Overview

-Please provide the following:
-  * A brief description of the project.
-  * An indication of how you will integrate this project into Substrate / Polkadot / Kusama.
-  * An indication of why your team is interested in creating this project.
+Throught this grant, we are going to make a ZK Rollups pallet for potential Parachains.
+Our goal is to make Plasm Network a scalable smart contract platform.
+And supporting Rollups on the Parachian is important both for us and for the community.

 ### Project Details
 We expect the teams to already have a solid idea about the project's expected final state.